jozefg/blog/posts/2014-07-19-church-tutorial.markdown

 ---

 I've written [a][cr1] [few][cr2] [times][cr3] about church
-representations, but never aimed at someone at someone who'd never heard of what a church representation is.
+representations, but never aimed at someone who'd never heard of what a church representation is.
 In fact, it doesn't really seem like too many people have!